 You’re about to jump from a perfectly good aircraft, of course you have a few questions!
 Take a look at the FAQs below, if you can’t find what you’re looking for just get in touch.

 Of course!
 We have a large outdoor spectator area that’s close to all the action.
-However, we’re unable to permit dogs – more info on that below.
+However, whilst we do permit dogs on site, we don’t encourage it – see below.

 We are restricted by certain weather conditions for reasons of safety and comfort – if it is too windy or the cloud is too thick we won’t be able to jump.
 As we are close to the coast the weather can be very changeable and often the forecast can be wrong so it is usually worth sitting it out.
 Although on the day if we genuinely believe it won’t go ahead then we will advise you.
 If the weather does mean your jump doesn’t go ahead, all you have to do is arrange another date.